 We asked Santa’s wife what types of cake he enjoys, and she said peanut butter and chocolate.
 I’m beginning to notice a theme about what people say when you ask them their favorite dessert …..
 I’m pretty sure peanut butter and chocolate were created to be put together.

-Well, last week I had a piece of chocolate mousse cake from Olive Garden, and thought, “something like this with peanut butter would be perfect for Santa.”
+Last week I had a piece of chocolate mousse cake from Olive Garden, and thought, “something like this with peanut butter would be perfect for Santa.”
 So, this is my take on a peanut butter version of Olive Garden’s chocolate mousse cake.
-Santa’s wife texted tonight to say that it was the best cake they have ever eaten, so if you like peanut butter and chocolate, you will not be disappointed.
+Santa’s wife texted tonight to say that it was the best cake they have ever eaten.
+If you like peanut butter and chocolate, you will not be disappointed.

 A dense chocolate cake bottom, topped with peanut butter mousse, followed by chocolate mousse, and finished with chocolate ganache.
 Rich, delicious, amazing.